Game art design

-Game art design is a subset of game development involving the process of creating the artistic aspects for video games.
+Game art design is a subset of game development involving the process of creating the artistic aspects of video games.
 Video game art design begins in the pre-production phase of creating a video game.
 Video game artists are visual artists involved from the conception of the game who make rough sketches of the characters, setting, objects, etc. These starting concept designs can also be created by the game designers before the game is moved into actualization.
 Sometimes, these concept designs are called "programmer art".
 After the rough sketches are completed and the game is ready to be moved forward, those artists or more artists are brought in to develop graphic designs based on the sketches.

 The art design of a game can involve anywhere from two people and up.
 Small gaming companies tend to not have as many artists on the team, meaning that their artist must be skilled in several types of art development, whereas the larger the company, although an artist can be skilled in several types of development, the roles each artist plays becomes more specialized.

 Overview

 A game's artwork included in media, such as demos and screenshots, has a significant impact on customers, because artwork can be judged from previews, while gameplay cannot.

 Artists work closely with designers on what is needed for the game.

 Tools used for art design and production are known as art tools.
-These can range from pen and paper to full software packages for both 2D and 3D art.
+These can range from pen and paper to full software packages for both 2D and 3D digital art.
 A developer may employ a tools team responsible for art production applications.
 This includes using existing software packages and creating custom exporters and plug-ins for them.